RadioShack: Lawsuits

-In 2013, a federal jury awarded over $1 million in an age discrimination suit to a 54-year-old, longtime RadioShack store manager who was fired in 2010 from the San Francisco store he had managed since 1998.
+In 2013, a federal jury awarded over $1 million in an age discrimination suit to a longtime RadioShack store manager who was fired in 2010 from the San Francisco store he had managed since 1998.

-A 2013 class action judgement found that RadioShack had violated privacy requirements between August 24, 2010, and November 21, 2011, by printing the expiration date of clients' credit or debit cards on store receipts.

-A July 2014 ruling in Verderame v.
-RadioShack Corp., 13-02539 in the US District Court, Eastern District of Pennsylvania (Philadelphia) found that RadioShack owed its store managers a possible US$5.8 million for unpaid overtime in the state.
+In July 2014, in Verderame v.
+RadioShack Corp., the U.S. District Court for the Eastern District of Pennsylvania found that RadioShack owed its store managers in Pennsylvania a possible US$5.8 million for unpaid overtime.